II. Epidemiology

 Hypertensive Urgency

-- Progressive end-organ damage risk factors (pre-existing CHF, Unstable Angina, Chronic Kidney Disease)
+- Described progressive end-organ damage risk factors (pre-existing CHF, Unstable Angina, Chronic Kidney Disease)

-- Unlike Hypertensive Emergency there is no evidence of new injury secondary to Severe Hypertension
+- Unlike Hypertensive Emergency there was no evidence of new injury secondary to Severe Hypertension

 VIII.
 Labs